aroemers/crustimoney/README.md

 The significance of cuts in PEGs must not be underestimated.
 Try to use them in your grammar on somewhat larger inputs.
-The overhead is small, and is actually countered because of faster cache lookups.
+The overhead is small, and is actually countered by faster cache lookups.

 ### String-based grammar